basham/swit-workshop-a11y/slides.md

 </figure>

 Notes:
 And you can continue as needed.
+In order to provide more clarity about the purpose of this list, we can give it a name, such as "fruit".